Stanford GSB, Sloan, Entry 4: So, What did We Learn?

 Case #2: Capital One.

-To show another example of how culture influences a successful strategy.
+Why we discussed it: To show another example of how culture influences a successful strategy.

 What's important about it: Capital One used heavy-duty analysis of data to find features of credit cards that were attractive to end users.
 One thing they did that was innovative was to combine the marketing and the credit risk departments together to optimize offers made to individuals based upon their credit history and any other information they could gather.
 Before Capital One, most credit cards were at the same fixed rate, without any variations.
 The ability to analyze data and make decisions based on what a particular prospect or customers needed was innovative in the banking sector in general.
 When Capital One introduced its balance transfer and low introductory nterest rate, its sales went through the roof, making it a major player in the US consumer credit market virtually overnight.